-- Exocrine pancreatic cancers.
+- Exocrine Pancreatic Cancer.
 This kind of cancer is by far the most common type of pancreas cancer.
 95% of exocrine cancers are adenocarcinomas and other, less common exocrine cancers include adenosquamous carcinomas, squamous cell carcinomas, signet ring cell carcinomas, undifferentiated carcinomas, and undifferentiated carcinomas with giant cells.

-- Endocrine pancreatic cancers.
-As a group, they are often called pancreatic neuroendocrine tumours (NETs) or islet cell tumours and they represent less than 5% of all pancreatic cancers.
+- Endocrine Pancreatic Cancer.
+As a group, they are often called pancreatic Neuroendocrine Tumours (NETs) or islet cell tumours and they represent less than 5% of all pancreatic cancers.
 About half of pancreatic NETs make hormones that are released into the blood and cause symptoms.
 Some examples are: gastrinomas, glucagonomas, somatostatinomas, etc.

 A number of factors may increase your risk of Pancreatic Cancer.
 Some risk factors can be managed, for instance, by quitting smoking, but other factors cannot be controlled, such as family history.

 Risk factors for Pancreatic Cancer include:

 - Family history

 - Excess body weight